VedPanse/Jetson/docs/core/launching-apps.md

 - days: Specifies the days of the week to run the scripts.

 **Applications**
-- name: Name of the application.
+- name: Name of the software.
 - path: Path to the application’s executable file.
 - actions: A list of actions to perform within the application.
-- type: Type of action (e.g., click, input, open, select).
+- type: Type of action (e.g., click, input, upload).
-- target: Target element for the action.
+- target: Target element for the action in the form of [x_pixels, y_pixels].
 - value (optional): Value to input, if applicable.

+****

+## Writing routine JSON files the short way

 [Previous](start-project.md)